kavia-common/uttar-pradesh-tourism-project-monitoring-system-219537-219547/upstdc_database/README.md

 - audit_logs.performed_by -> users._id

 Operational notes
+- Readiness: TCP-only check to 127.0.0.1:27017; no mongosh/auth is needed for readiness.
+- mongod binding: server listens on 0.0.0.0:27017 to support preview routing.
+- Initialization (validators, indexes, seed) runs after TCP readiness and does not block readiness.
 - Scripts are idempotent; safe to re-run startup.sh.
 - Do not hardcode secrets in code.
 Provide:
   - MONGODB_URL